Coast Air: Bankruptcy

 Until 2004, Coast Air was owned by the holding company Kystfly AS (Norwegian for "Coast Air"), which was again owned by four people: Trygve Seglem through TS Invest, Harry Aase through Aase Invest, Asbjørn Utne and the Hystad family through Karmsund Maritime Invest.
 From 2001 to 2003, NOK 35 million were given in private placements to the company, but in February 2004, the Hystad family chose to withdraw from the corporation.
 At the time the company had 78 employees.
 By April the company was on the verge of bankruptcy, but private placements by Seglem and Aase meant the company could continue operating.
-However, the entire ATR 42-fleet would be sold, and Coast Air was to change focus to the wetleasing market with the Jetstream 31 aircraft.
+However, the entire ATR 42-fleet would be sold, and Coast Air was to change focus to the wet-leasing market with the Jetstream 31 aircraft.

 In August 2004, Seglem bought the entire company from the partners.
 After the reorganization, the company made a small profit in the last quarter of 2004.
 However, for the whole 2004, the company lost NOK 17.6 million.
 In September, Coast Air started flying the Stord–Oslo route again, using the ATR planes, following the termination by Golden Air.
 On 19 November, Coast Air also started a route between Stord, Haugesund and Sandefjord once per week.
 In 2005, the company also introduced a flight between Haugesund and Molde Airport, Årø.
 In February 2006, the company started flying twice a day from Sandefjord to Stockholm using the Jetstream aircraft.
 With increased traffic and the new PSO contracts, Coast Air received a third ATR 42 aircraft in April.
 Restructurization led to Coast Air dropping ground services, and from 1 May 2007, SAS Ground Services handled Coast Air's planes at Haugesund.
 The company also introduced in-flight breakfast on all ATR 42-flights.
 In addition, it started with two daily round trips from Haugesund to Copenhagen Airport in Denmark.
 The airline also introduced a business lounge for passengers traveling in Super Economy class.
 In November, another route was opened with two weekly round services from Stord to Gdańsk in Poland.